argoproj/argo-workflows/examples/README.md

 Resources created in this way are independent of the workflow.
 If you want the resource to be deleted when the workflow is deleted then you can use [Kubernetes garbage collection](https://kubernetes.io/docs/concepts/workloads/controllers/garbage-collection/) with the workflow resource as an owner reference ([example](./k8s-owner-reference.yaml)).

-## Docker-in-Docker (aka.
-DinD) Using Sidecars
+## Docker-in-Docker Using Sidecars

-An application of sidecars is to implement DinD (Docker-in-Docker).
+An application of sidecars is to implement Docker-in-Docker (DinD).
 DinD is useful when you want to run Docker commands from inside a container.
 For example, you may want to build and push a container image from inside your build container.
 In the following example, we use the docker:dind container to run a Docker daemon in a sidecar and give the main container access to the daemon.

 ```yaml
 apiVersion: argoproj.io/v1alpha1
 kind: Workflow